A path to better mental health: Taylor's story

 She reached a turning point when she changed schools in Grade 8 and became immersed in a network of supportive teachers, counsellors and good friends who have helped her in managing her mental health.
 Their acceptance along with the gratitude she has for her mental health team at the hospital has compelled Taylor to share her story with others.

 Through speaking engagements at school and in the community, she talks about her experiences with mental illness in hopes of helping those like her who might be struggling.
-Taylor is hopeful that the new Centre for Childhood and Adolescent Mental Health will be a welcoming place for kids and teens struggling with mental health issues so that they can get the help they need before they need the hospital.
+Taylor is hopeful that The Summit: Marian & Jim Sinneave Centre for Youth Resilience will be a welcoming place for kids and teens struggling with mental health issues so that they can get the help they need before they need the hospital.

-The Centre will offer a walk-in clinic where youth can self-refer, something she wished she had available.
+The Summit offers a walk-in clinic where youth can self-refer, something she wished she had available.

-She is also intrigued to hear that research made possible at the Centre will potentially help experts choose the best medications to help kids.
+She is also intrigued to hear that research made possible through the Build Them Up campaign will help experts choose the best medications to help kids.

 “It took a while to find the right medication and the right dose to help me at first,” says Taylor.
 “We might have avoided hospitalization a second time if we had known how my body would react to the meds.
 It’s great to know that scientists are looking for ways to make this process better.”